 Usually, Haft-seen is decorated with water-mouthing traditional Iranian confections and candies such as “lowz” (almond sweetie), “Sowhan” (honey candy) and traditional pea cookies.

 “Sizdah Bedar” Excursion

-In the last day of the new year festival which is called “Sizdah Bedar” (meaning thirteen outdoors), Iranian people go out in groups and spend all the day outdoors in the nature with some special customs.
+On the last day of the new year festival which is called “Sizdah Bedar” (meaning thirteen outdoors), Iranian people go out in groups and spend all day outdoors in nature with some special customs.

 Persian new year holidays (21 March – 2 April) is one of the best times you can travel to Iran.
-You can participate in Nowruz ceremonies and travel to different cities to enjoy divers customs.
-The weather is also fantastic at this time especially at the southern parts of Iran.
+You can participate in Nowruz ceremonies and travel to different cities to enjoy diverse customs.
+The weather is also fantastic at this time especially in the southern parts of Iran.
 Tourists will enjoy visiting the blooming trees in the spring nature under the shining sun.